 I recently wrote that you should look for a mortgage before searching for a property to buy because unless you have lots of cash, you’re going to need a loan.

 Now let’s talk about what you should do before you apply for a mortgage to avoid common setbacks that could, well, set you back.

 While it might sound like a no-brainer, renting before you buy a home or condo is a smart move for several different reasons.

 For one, it’ll show you firsthand what goes into homeownership.
-If things break or go wrong while renting, you can call the property management company or landlord for help.
+If things break or go wrong while renting, you can typically call the property management company or landlord for help.

 Once it’s your own place, you’ll be fixing it yourself or paying out of your own pocket for a professional to assist you.